cretz/fusty/docs/api.md

 ### POST /worker/complete

 A job completion.
 This is posted as multipart form fields.
+Success if 200.
 The form fields:

+* job - The job name
 * device - The device name (not host)
 * job_timestamp - The unix timestamp this was supposed to start on
 * start_timestamp - The unix timestamp this actually started on